 What were the obstacles you faced during the Golden Quadrilateral Challenge?

 1. As you are well aware about the traffic sense in our country, cyclists have to ride extremely cautiously no matter what time of the day.
-In spite of having a direct follow vehicle, we were still required to be very cautious.
+In spite of having a direct follow the vehicle, we were still required to be very cautious.
 At times during our ride, we had to halt abruptly as the trucks crossed ahead of us and so on.

 Fortunately, no falls!

 2. Besides the road obstacles, we also had harsh weather conditions to deal with.
-As we chose to attempt the GQC in later half of December, we had to deal with extremely cold nights and dense fog.
+As we chose to attempt the GQC in the later half of December, we had to deal with extremely cold nights and dense fog.

 3. While road safety and climatic conditions were obstacles, as a rider I developed saddle sores on the second day of riding.
 These sores were quite painful and inhibited my natural riding as it restricted me from using muscle power.